 Secret Management and Rotation

-The Client Credentials settings use a secret stored in Secret Manager (SM) for token retrieval.
-Secrets typically have a longer lifespan than access tokens, and Secret Manager integration ensures seamless rotation without downtime.
-This allows for periodic secret updates without requiring manual configuration changes.
+OAuth Client Credentials configurations use a secret stored in Secrets Management for token retrieval.
+Secrets typically have a longer lifespan than access tokens, and integration with a Secret Store enables seamless rotation without downtime.

-When integrating with a secret store, both the old and new secrets can be handled simultaneously.
-This allows for graceful secret transitions, avoiding disruptions when rotating credentials.
-The system automatically retrieves the latest valid secret, ensuring continuous operation.
+When rotating a secret, both the old and new values can coexist temporarily.
+This allows for graceful secret transitions, ensuring uninterrupted service while credentials are updated.
+The system automatically resolves the latest valid secret at runtime.

 Note: The secrets-mgmt Redis password does not currently support secret rotation or replacement.